almet/markdown-doc/articles/dependency-injection.md

 		}
 	}

-As you can see, when Alice eat an ice cream (when calling the `eatIcecream` method), we have to pass it the wanted `Icecream`.
-So, it's not Alice wich chose the taste of her icecream, *we* do.
+As you can see, when Alice eat icecream (when calling the `eatIcecream` method), we have to pass her the wanted `Icecream`.
+So, it's not Alice that choose the taste of her icecream, *we* do.

-You can remember this as the **Hollywood principle** : "_don't call me, I'll call you_", or in other worlds, dont use the `new` operator to create your objects inside our classes, but passes all your objects, by reference.
+You can remember this as the **Hollywood principle** : "_don't call me, I'll call you_", or in other terms, dont use the `new` operator to create your objects inside your classes, but passes all your objects, by reference.

 Alice can do some other things with this icecream, let fall it down, for instance, (thanks to the `releaseIcecream` method).
-We can chose to pass to this method the icecream, or to pass the ice cream directly to Alice, letting her making the stuff she wants with.
+We can chose to pass the icecream to this method, or to inject the ice cream directly to Alice, letting her making the stuff she wants with.

 	class Alice {